vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 UTF-8, and embedded-null names.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Honor note-selected instruments when preparing variants

+Variant preparation now resolves a fresh note's explicit instrument before falling back to the track selection.
+Envelope and signed-stereo variants use that actual base instrument.
+Portable address allocation reserves note-requested addresses too, preventing generated variants from occupying them.

+Use the generated instrument's own address instead of retaining a duplicate in VariantRecord.
+An optional variant address replaces the temporary address/flag pair, and the one-use address wrapper is removed.
+Track restoration and tied voice behavior remain in their existing paths.

+This removes eight production lines.
+Existing selection and allocation fixtures cover both fixes with four net added test lines; the note-selection case fails before the change.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,